 Will you get to where you want to be overnight?
 No.

-Will you always get the life you dreamed of or what you want?
-No. You will often have to make the most loving choices for yourself from what is available.
-That may sometimes mean needing to choose to be by yourself, or to spend some quiet time contemplating nature, or even to go hungry if the food available is not a loving choice for yourself.
+Instead, you will have to make the most loving choices for yourself from what is currently available.
+That may sometimes mean needing to choose to be by yourself or spend some quiet time contemplating nature, or even going hungry if the food available is not a loving choice for yourself.

 Will other people help you?
 Not if you make your needs optional or ask permission for what you need.
-We all need some support from others, but you need to keep your requests direct and simple and be ready to accept a “no” if the person you ask can’t help.
+We all need support from others, but you need to keep your requests simple and direct and be ready to accept a “no” if the person you ask can’t help you.

-Because self worth is experiencing and giving yourself love, not just talking or thinking about it.
+Because self-worth is experiencing and giving yourself love, not just talking or thinking about it.

-Because if I am to be my own dream lover, what could possibly be more valuable to me than myself?
+Because if I am to be my own dream lover, what could be more valuable to me than myself?

-It was like I was Narcissus- I felt the cold hard reflection disappear and my real self come alive, and my heart expand with joy at discovering the warmth, love and reality of cherishing and valuing myself.
+It was like I was Narcissus- I felt the cold hard reflection disappear and my real self come alive, and my heart expand with joy discovering the warmth, love and reality of cherishing and valuing myself.

 Because true love is a verb.

-At first you will say; “But I can’t afford the life that I want,” or, “My partner won’t let me do that,” or if you are more honest perhaps, “But I feel nervous because this is all new and I am afraid.”
+At first, you will say; “But I can’t afford the life that I want,” or, “My partner won’t let me do that,” or if you are more honest perhaps, “But I feel nervous because this is all new and I am afraid.”

-Or stepping out of your addiction to fantasy with soap operas, pornography, romance novels, music, movies, magazines, computer games or TV.
-Or your reliance on blame.
-Or always feeling you need things from others (that you won’t even give yourself) because you don’t have the courage to take some risks, step out of your comfort zone, and start taking the steps necessary to create the life that would express who you truly are.
+Or stepping out of your addiction to fantasy; soap operas, pornography, romance novels, music, movies, magazines, computer games or TV.
+Or maybe your reliance on blame?
+Or always feeling you need things from others (that you won’t even give yourself) because you don’t have the courage to step out of your comfort zone—take some risks—and start taking the steps necessary to create the life that would express who you really are.

 For instance, if you have never made an online purchase, purchased an ebook, or read a self-help book . . . even deciding to get started on this may be something that feels foreign and a bit scary, and that fear is completely normal.

 PS.
-If you want something special and meaningful to give yourself, please check out The Little Book of Empathy Love and Friendship.
-Presented in the easy to read style of a magazine; it outlines concepts of being lovingly accepted in your home and community.
+If you want something unique and meaningful to give yourself, please check out The Little Book of Empathy Love and Friendship.
+Presented in the easy to read magazine style; it outlines the basics of being lovingly accepted in your home and community.